gene-git/Arch-mkpkg/README.md

  - **--mkp-use_makedepends**
    If *mkpkg_depends* and *mkpkg_depends_files* arrays are absent, setting this option will use the array *makedepends* to populate the *mkpkg_depends* list as a fall back.

+ - **--mkp-refresh**
+   Attempts to update saved metadata files.
+Faster, if imperfect, alternative to rebuild.
+   If there is no saved metadata, and build is up to date, will try refresh the build info.
+   Files updated are *.mkp\_dep\_vers* and  *.mkp_dep_soname*.
+The soname data can only be updated if the .PKGINFO file is still in the *pkg* directory.
+Forcing a rebuild is the slower alternative but is guaranteed to have information needed.

 What mkpkg does is roughly: